Kelli Erdmann: Early life and education

-Kelli was born on April 8, 1992, in Marysville, Washington, United States.
+Erdmann was born on April 8, 1992, in Marysville, Washington, United States.
 She started dancing at the age of five and trained in dance academies such as Pilchuck Dance Academy in Marysville, Olympic Ballet in Edmonds and in Westlake Dance Center in Shoreline.
 After graduating from high school in 2010, she moved to Los Angeles and enrolled in Edge Performing Center's scholarship program, where she mastered ballet, jazz, hip-hop, tap and other genres of dance.

 Career

 Television shows

-Kelli's first engagement with television segments came in 2012 when she got a minor uncredited role as a backup singer in an episode of 2010 American sitcom Victorious.
-She subsequently got small roles, mostly as a dancer in episodes of shows like Mobbed, Bunheads, Mighty Med, etc.
+Erdmann's first engagement with television segments came in 2012 when she got a minor uncredited role as a backup singer in an episode of 2010 American sitcom Victorious.
+She subsequently got small roles, mostly as a dancer in episodes of shows like Jane the Virgin, Fuller House, Glee, Good Trouble, Mobbed, Bunheads, Mighty Med, etc.

 Filmography

-Kelli's debut in the film industry began after being cast as the Young American Dancer in the 2013 American biographical film Behind the Candelabra.
-She was most famously cast as Lou Ann in the 2016 American musical film Hairspray Live! and the latest being as Freshman Tag Along in the 2020 film Valley Girl.
+Erdmann's debut in the film industry began after being cast as the Young American Dancer in the 2013 American biographical film Behind the Candelabra.
+She was most famously cast as Lou Ann in the 2016 American musical film Hairspray Live! and as Freshman Tag Along in the 2020 film Valley Girl.

-Live Theater
+Live theater

-Kelli also danced in the ensemble cast of the Broadway Show, Wicked.
+Erdmann also danced in the ensemble cast of the Broadway show, Wicked.

-Social Media
+Social media

-Kelli publishes videos on TikTok and YouTube as happykelli and on Instagram as Kelladactyl.
+Erdmann publishes videos on TikTok, YouTube, Snapchat, and Facebook as HappyKelli and on Instagram as Kelladactyl.
+She has over 16 million total followers from all platforms combined.